Bob Bennett (rugby league)

-Bob Bennett is a former rugby league footballer and coach who played professionally for the Past Brothers, Brisbane and Collegians and The Cowboys, Warwick sides and also coached Lae 'Bombers' in 1995 as well as Papua New Guinea at the 2000 World Cup.
+Bob Bennett MBE is a former rugby league footballer, Administrator and coach who played professionally for Past Brothers in the Brisbane Rugby League, along with Collegians and the Warwick Cowboys in the Toowoomba Rugby League.
+He also coached the Lae Bombers in 1995 as well as Papua New Guinea at the 2000 World Cup.

 His brother, Wayne, has coached Australia and Queensland as well as several National Rugby League clubs.

 Early years

 Bennett grew up in a working-class family in nearby Warwick with an alcoholic father who deserted the family.
 He has two sisters, Michelle and Gretta and a brother, Wayne.